06DevOpsProject/protein-calculator-Front-end-/README.md

 ⚠️ Important Note (Backend – Render Free Plan):

-The backend used by this frontend is hosted on Render Free Plan.

-Backend idle-aa irundha automatically sleep aagum

-Frontend open pannina udane backend wake aaga 30–60 seconds aagum

-So frontend use panna munnaadi backend URL oru vaatti open pannunga

-Backend URL:
+If the backend remains idle, it may automatically go into sleep mode.

+When the frontend is opened, the backend may take 30–60 seconds to wake up.

+Therefore, please open the backend URL once before using the frontend Backend URL:
 👉 https://protein-calculator-back-end.onrender.com/api/protein